-- Risk of foreclosure - Failure to repay your loan will cause the bank to foreclose your home.
+- Risk of foreclosure – Failure to repay your loan will cause the bank to seize your property.

 - Home equity as the basis for loan approval – The lender’s decision is largely based on your home’s market value.
 So if you don’t have enough home equity, you’ll find it hard to qualify for this type of home improvement loan.

 - Long-term repayments – This is a drawback if you’re using a home equity loan for an inexpensive and minor home repair.
 You’ll be paying monthly mortgage and interest for up to 25 years.

 Getting a home equity loan is ideal under these circumstances:

 Other than a house renovation loan, you may also source funds for renovating your home through refinancing.
 This type of housing loan involves replacing an existing loan with a new mortgage, with a new interest rate, outstanding balance, monthly installments, and repayment term.
 You can use the extra money from your refinanced home loan for your home improvement project.

 - Lower monthly payments – Refinancing is meant to make loan repayments easier to manage.